-Palestine: Welcome plan for sustainable development.
-Drug problem is a common and shared responsibility that requires multilateral cooperation that is multidisciplinary, balanced, comprehensive, and evidence-based.
+Palestine: We welcome plan for sustainable development and note that the drug problem is a common and shared responsibility that requires multilateral cooperation that is multidisciplinary, balanced, comprehensive, and evidence-based.
 We are a transit country.
 Successful in implementing a number of programs.
 Since we are an occupied country, our law enforcement authorities cannot work like their counterparts.
 Imposes restrictions on our work.
 We have a national anti-drug plan that includes demand reduction and measures to implement our national strategy based on three conventions.
-Committed to become an active partner in international community to deal with drug scourge in the world.
-In alignment with human rights and inherent dignity of people.
+Committed to become an active partner in international community to deal with drug scourge in the world in alignment with human rights and inherent dignity of people.
 Established a centre to deal with addiction and rehabilitation.
 Thank Europol for technical kits in detecting drug abuse and help with seizures.
 Reaffirm strategic partnership with Europol.
-Launched centre for opioid substitution therapy.
-First of its kind in Arab world to meet the needs of this category of addicts.
-Second phase is to cover different parts of country.
+We have launched a centre for opioid substitution therapy – the first of its kind in Arab world to meet the needs of this category of addicts.
+The second phase is to cover different parts of country.
 Appreciate support from WHO.
 Established crime and forensics laboratory.
 Implementing project in cooperation with UNODC, as well as Canadian cooperation agency.
 Government and national committee for prevention has mainstreamed prevention efforts.
 Enhancing cooperation with civil society.
 Using the concept of community policing under the motto of partnerships to solve problems.
-Support regional and international efforts to treat drug dependence within human rights.
+We support regional and international efforts to treat drug dependence within human rights.
 In need of technical assistance to implement recommendations.
 Stress the need to provide transit countries with adequate and sustained support for capacity building, especially in developing countries.
 Occupation of our territory is a major challenge.
 Hope to realize recommendations of UNGASS Outcome Document.
 Call on member states and UNODC to continue supporting us to enhance law enforcement, criminal justice, and national programs to prevent, treat, rehabilitate and counter the world drug problem in general.

 WHO: Welcome UNGASS Outcome Document.
 Working in collaboration with UNODC, INCB, and other partners, including civil society and academia.
 Will intensify normative function in public health with focus on addiction and related conditions, including HIV, hepatitis c, and mental health conditions.
 Will develop norms, guidelines, and standards.
 Upon request, provide technical support for prevention, treatment, care, and harm reduction, within overall objective of universal coverage for drug use disorders.
 UNODC and WHO standards for treatment of drug dependence being tested currently.
 Will provide special support to health ministries at country level to strengthen public health capacities.
 Cooperate with justice, education, and law enforcement sectors.
 Drug dependence is a disease and this is a public health matter.
 Within the framework of global health sector, we must strengthen, promote, and support harm reduction package of interventions with aim of reaching 2020 and 2030 fast track targets in line with SDGs.
 Further collaborate with UNODC on monitoring of evidence-based preventions for HIV, hepatitis c, and tuberculosis in communities and prisons.
 Diversify and expand activities on normative guidance and continue technical support for access to essential medicines, in collaboration with INCB, UNODC, and other partners.
 ECDD will provide timely evidence-based advice to inform decision making of CND on scheduling, and will continue to meet annually.
 Creating a mechanism for surveillance of substances, including NPS.
 Monitoring drug use, mortality, and morbidity.
 Include technical support and guidance to improve national monitoring, with special attention on treatment coverage.
 NPS needs special attention.
 Support capacity building of health systems and professionals to address NPS use.
 WHO will do everything possible to implement operational recommendations from UNGASS Outcome Document.
 Require resources for its implementation.
 Look forward to strengthening partnerships with key collaborators to make this happen.